Why hire a doula?

 What is the cost breakdown involved in a doula investment?

-The amount invested in doula services goes toward more than just compensation taken home by your doula.
-It also includes:
+Your investment in doula services goes toward more than just compensation taken home by your doula.
+Overhead and other considerations include:

 - doula training, initial certification, & annual recertification costs